378: Norse Sagas: Snowfell (part 1 of 2)

 Bard was of the opinion that she hadn't thought this through.

-He thought that there was no future for her as essentially the teenage thrall of a married adult who was, at best, using her for monster extermination and other things that are pretty obvious, but we hopefully don't need to spell them out.
+He thought that there was no future for her as, essentially, the teenage thrall of a married adult who was, at best, using her for monster extermination and other things that are pretty obvious, but we hopefully don't need to spell them out.

+She was coming home.
 She would thank him for this later.

 Oh, and also I killed all your cousins, brutally maimed your uncle, our family hates us, and we live in a cave and do hero work because we feel bad about the first three items on that list.